kof/emoticons/readme.md

 In order to insert an emoticon code into the textarea or input field you might want to use https://github.com/kof/field-selection

+### Features
-Using default markup you are able to copy the emotified text together with emoticons codes.
+- copy emotified text together with emoticons, exchangable between skype and other systems
+- every emoticon can have different codes, so, when parsing useres emoticons, different styles will be recognized
+- fully customizable, define any emoticons yourself
+- nodejs ready without dependencies
+- tiny and fast

 ### Get the api